JacobSamro/notes/Software Architect.md

 20. **What is a composite key?**
     - Answer: A composite key is a primary key composed of two or more columns used to uniquely identify a record.

+## Document Structure

+Document Architecture ( Center of Architect's Work )

+1. Background
+- For Team and Management
+- Briefly disucss from business point of the view

+Why ?
+- Helps to validate the idea / requirement

+2. Requirements
+- Functional
+- Non Functional ( Performance, Load, Data Volume, SLA )

+Why ?
+- Validate the understanding of requirements

+3. Executive Summary ( Exes, QA, C Level, Project Manager )
+- For Non Technical Summary
+-

+Why ?
+- Making the management confident about the work
+- Boost the condient of your work
+- Low Technical Document
+- Understand and write from their point of view
+- Use Charts and Diagrams
+- Do not repeat yourself

+4. Architecure Overview ( High Level Overview , Upto 10 Pages, Development and QA Lead )
+- Provide high level overview
+- Presents the architecture to team
+- No deep dive innto specific components

+- Type ( Web, Microservice, REST API )
+- NF Requirements ( Eg, 100 Req, Sec)
+- High Level Diagram ( Datastore, Interactions )

+5. Components ( Core of Arch, Tech, Development Team )
+- Component Role
+- Technology Stack
+    - Database
+    - Frontend
+    - Backend
+    - Services
+- Component Architecture
+    - Describe the APIs
+    - Describe the Layers
+    - Dependency Injection
+    - Use visualisations and detailing
+- Development Instruction
+    - Usage of Specific library
+    - Suggest to document APIs
+    - Dos and Dont's

+6. Executive Summary